-We introduce a dataset from the Bern University of Applied Sciences, School of Agricultural, Forest and Food Sciences (HAFL), which was set up using a purposive sampling design to specifically study drained peatlands and organic soils.
-This local "HAFL" dataset (n = 116) contains soil samples from between 0 m to 2 m depth from a range of natural as well as disturbed histosols from 26 different locations in the "Seeland" and "St. Galler Rheintal" regions of Switzerland (Figure 1; IUSS Working Group WRB, (Figure 1 and Table 1; IUSS Working Group WRB, 2014).
-These samples originate from pedogenetic either undisturbed and
+Given the relatively low representation of organic soils and their organo-mineral diversity in the SSL, we introduce a dataset from the Bern University of Applied Sciences, School of Agricultural, Forest and Food Sciences (HAFL), which was set up using a purposive sampling design to specifically study drained peatlands and organic soils.
+This local "HAFL" dataset (n = 116) contains soil samples from between 0 m to 2 m depth from a range of natural as well as disturbed histosols from 26 different locations in the "Seeland" and "St. Galler Rheintal" regions of Switzerland (Figure 1; IUSS Working Group WRB, 2014).
+These samples originate from pedogenetic undisturbed and waterlogged organic horizons, or substratum, mineralized organic horizons under agricultural use, horizons with sandy or calcareous substrate material or horizons containing a mixture of these characteristics.

 Table 1.
 Summary statistics of all samples in the HAFL dataset, in this study also referred to as the local dataset, and the BDM and NABO datasets.
-The latter two together constitute the current Swiss SSL, which contains carbon reference measurements from 4295 samples from 1150 different locations (Baumann et al., 2021).
+The latter two together constitute the current Swiss SSL, which contains carbon reference measurements from 4295 samples from 1150 different locations (Baumann et al., submitted).